 Things to do at Bostock Reservoir

 Bostock reservoir is a very underrated family location.
 There are open picnic grounds, gas BBQ facilities, and toilets.
-I have often taken the family there to explore the area then settle down to some fishing and kite flying with a bbq.
+I have often taken the family there to explore the area and then settle down to some fishing and kite flying with a bbq.
 The location offers stunning views overlooking the pine trees opposite the lake.
 On calm days the lake represents a mirror image of this which is great for photo opportunities.
 Walking amongst the pine trees is also a nice thing to do but do be wary of snakes which are quite common around here.
 A short drive from Bostock includes vibrant townships Bacchus Marsh, Daylesford and Ballan.
+Bostock Reservoir Fishing Guide.

 Fishing at Bostock Reservoir

 This is a great location for lures and soft plastics.
 Check out our guide on the best lures to catch Redfin.
 Long casting metal lures and spoons are great for land-based anglers and will allow you to target both trout and redfin at the same time.
 Shallow diving hard body and minnow imitation lures are also excellent choices.
 You will also certainly catch your fair share of redfin and trout with soft plastics and spinners.
-You often see trout surfacing to take flys of the surface so fly and crickets so imitations such as the savage Gear Mayfly are great options.
+You often see trout surfacing to take flys off the surface so fly and crickets so imitations such as the savage Gear Mayfly are great options.